 After we’ve completed our configuration, we can launch the SAP Fiori Launchpad by using transaction code /UI2/FLP or by directly entering the URL into the taskbar.
 The web dynpro tile should be accessible and usable.
 Clicking on it will open the application in a brand new tab.

-As this very simple demonstration has shown, SAP Fiori Launchpad is a pretty powerful tool that can easily configure Fiori apps for a superior user experience on a mobile device.
+As this very simple demonstration has shown, SAP Fiori Launchpad is a pretty powerful tool that can easily configure Fiori apps for a superior user experience on a mobile device for those looking to buy YouTube views.
 Web dynpro apps form part of the backbone of the Fiori system and understanding how to assign them to tiles is important since it can affect the user experience for your application.
 Since not all of us are direct ABAP programmers, and an application like this gives us a lot of flexibility in designing a temporary application or a mock-up of what we want to see in a final iteration of an application.
 The Launchpad Designer tool is useful for helping the Launchpad function by allowing us to design and implement our own groups and technical catalogs.
 This extends our usability even further since it lets us customize applications to suit certain user groups, even restricting certain groups from being able to access certain tiles.
 If anything, the simplicity of this application makes it worthwhile to look into and learn since it can be very useful for a company to be aware of what Fiori can offer for its mobile users.